fieldsets/fieldsets/docs/data-store-types.md

 Messages are build for write performance with minimal indexing.
 Logs and messages are similar.
 Currently using Postgresql Unlogged tables with JSONB data types.
 TODO: Integrate Kafka and Clickhouse Log storage.

+### View
+Views are an assembly of previously defined data fields combined into single table like structure.
+These views are typically stored in memory.
+PostgreSQL materialized views are difficult to update when using larger data sets and joins, so Clickhouse Materialized views are used to deliver this useful store type.

+### Enum
+Enums are a set of named constants.
+Instead of stored as a table structure, these are created as a set of usable values for a given field via the PostgreSQL and Clickhouse `ENUM` data types.

 ### File

 Files are structured or unstructured files stored on the filesystem.
 Uses Clickhouse file table engine.